-So far this season, OU has already started a freshman and benched a freshman quarterback.
-Trevor Knight won't play against Tulsa, due to a bruised knee, but he wasn't so good when he was healthy, either, completing 11-of-28 in the first game and 10-of-20 in the second game before Bell replaced him early in the 4th quarter against West Virginia.
+So far this session, OU has already started a freshman and benched a freshman quarterback.
+Trevor Knight won't play against Tulsa, due to a bruised knee, but he wasn't so good when he was healthy, either, completing 11-of-28 in the first game and 10-of-20 in the second game before Bell replaced him early in the fourth quarter against West Virginia.

 If Bell's performance is lacking, you could very well see Kendal Thompson get the start against the Irish, and having someone make their first-career start at Notre Dame is asking a lot of anyone.

 Thompson has just one week of practice this season.
 He fractured his foot on the first day of August workouts.
 He has no career starts, but an injury to Bell or a lack-luster performance from Bell will leave OU with only one more option, especially if Knight doesn't get healthy from his bruised knee injury.

 The best-case scenario is for Bell to put up some numbers, get a lead and then make way for Thompson to get some game experience.
 That's certainly conceivable.
 But it's not unrealistic to think Bell won't be a star in his first-career start, either.

 "They are all pretty much the same," coach Bob Stoops said of the quarterback race between the three this August.
 "They all can run and they all can throw.
 There's not a lot of difference."